LifePoint Health

 LifePoint Health is an American company that provides healthcare services in growing regions, rural communities and small towns.
 It was established in 1999 and is headquartered in Brentwood, Tennessee.
 As of November 16, 2018, it operated 89 hospital campuses in 30 states with more than $6 billion in revenues.
-In 2011, the company was included in the Hospital Engagement Network by the Department of Health and Human Services, being the only private organization in the country.
+In 2011, the company was included in the Hospital Engagement Network by the U.S. Department of Health and Human Services, the only private organization in the country to be included.

 History

+In January 2011, the company formed a joint venture with Duke University Health System.